francabrera/ibmqx-user-guides/rst/beginners-guide/001-Introduction/001-Introduction.rst

 and chemistry by successfully explaining the weird behavior of tiny particles like atoms and electrons.
 In the late twentieth century it was discovered that it applied not just to these particles, but to information itself.
-This led to a revolution in the science and technology of information processing, opening the door to new types of computing and communication.
+This finding led to a revolution in the science and technology of information processing, Potential applications for this new kind of computing include designing new materials and drugs, searching databases faster, and solving systems of linear equations with breathtaking efficiency.

 |

-By going through this Beginner’s Guide, we hope you will learn what’s different about quantum computing, and the new possibilities that it opens up.
-Some of these might include designing new materials and drugs, searching databases faster, and solving systems of linear equations with breathtaking efficiency, in ways that are currently impossible.
-To do all of this, quantum computers will use two fundamental properties of the quantum world: **superposition** and **entanglement**.
+By going through this Beginner’s Guide, we hope you will learn what’s different about quantum computing, the fundamental quantum properties that quantum computing relies on, and how start experimenting with our quantum computers via IBM's `Quantum Composer <https://quantumexperience.ng.bluemix.net/qx/editor>`_.

 |